singularit-de/cookiecutter-django/docs/project-generation-options.rst

 windows:
     Indicates whether the project should be configured for development on Windows.

-editor:
-    Select an editor to use.
-The choices are:

-    1. None
-    2. PyCharm_
-    3. `VS Code`_

 use_docker:
     Indicates whether the project should be configured to use Docker_, `Docker Compose`_ and `devcontainer`_.